Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 - B – Good, 80-89 – 3.0 quality points per semester hour.

 - C – Average, 70-79 – 2.0 quality points per semester hour.

 - D – Passing, 60-69 – 1.0 quality points per semester hour.

 - F – Failing, below 60 – 0 quality points.

-a penalty of FF.
+that warrants a penalty of FF.

 - I – In special cases, such as a lengthy illness, the student (with the permission

 of the instructor) may petition the Academic Standards Committee before the end of

 the seven weeks to extend the period of completion.
 The “I” will convert to an “F”